7th January 1963

 DAVE DEE & THE BOSTONS

 We know that Dave and his chums Dozy, Beaky, Mick & Tich played Bridgwater on at least two occasions during 1966 but what about Dave’s previous incarnation as leader of the mysterious “Bostons”?
 Whilst there may be no local adverts proclaiming that they ever set foot in our town, according to Mike Guy, the trustworthy “Bridgwater Mercury” reporter and Top Twenty devotee, “It was as Dave Dee and The Bostons that the group first appeared at the Top 20 Club more than two years ago”.
 Mike wrote this after DDDBM&T’s triumphant debut appearance in Bridgwater in February 1966 and even though Mike could have been referring to a performance from another venue, it does suggest that Dave had been here before.
 Dave Dee & The Bostons made their debut at the Trowbridge Town Hall on April 26th 1963 and returned 6 months later.
-Chances are that he squeezed in the odd Bridgwater gig during this period as well.
+Chances are that he squeezed in a Bridgwater gig during this period as well.